girone/hatmaker/teams/README.md

 * The graphs are cluttered up, some more spacing or coloring of columns could help.
 * Some explanation is needed.
 Maybe add some effects to encourage interaction and hint effects of actions.

+### 5th review (Udacity tutor, in response to first submission)

+* "[...] looks like a web application that is not practically understandable by a layman to the terms involved.
+I saw some plots when clicking on the "show summary" but did not quite understand the context."

 ## Resources